Beam Me Up

 3 Likes

-“I don’t like the way these joints feel over my leg,” Cassus complained, fussing over the hydraulics and haptic timing mechanism on his suit.
+“I don’t like how these joints feel over my leg,” Cassus complained, fussing over the hydraulics and haptic timing mechanism on his suit.
 For once, Cassus’ face was visible through the glass-pane of his suit’s helmet, his black tear tattoo looking like a drop of oil smudge he forgot to wipe away before donning the suit.

 Stepping through the regolith, he looked up briefly towards the half-earth above, seeing the streak of satellites piercing through at incredible speed.
 One artificial star in the sky transited slower than the rest of the man-made constellation: The Palace in the Sky.
 In less than a few hours, a pillar of light would alight the dark of the lunar surface from the Palace to their destination, and like Prometheus, Darkwire would steal its fire.
 He, would steal from HER.